thomas3577/DenoHost/README.md

 - Deno version is bundled per RID via GitHub Releases
 - No need to install Deno globally

+## Feedback

+If you're using DenoHost in a real project, I'd love to hear about it.

 ## License

 This project is licensed under the [MIT License](./LICENSE).